 As % of all permanent jobs advertised in North London

-Serverless falls under the Cloud Services category.
-For comparison with the information above, the following table provides summary statistics for all permanent job vacancies requiring cloud computing skills in North London.
+Serverless is in the Cloud Services category.
+The following table is for comparison with the above and provides summary statistics for all permanent job vacancies advertised in North London with a requirement for cloud computing skills.

 Permanent vacancies with a requirement for cloud computing skills